 A meta description is the page’s elevator pitch.

 Whenever our SEO team talks with a new client, we make sure to take extra time to talk about the importance of unique meta descriptions for every page of a website.
 A meta description is the page’s elevator pitch.
 You’re a savvy business person in an elevator with a big-time angel investor.
 There’s no one else there.
 You have his or her undivided attention if you know just what to say.
 What is your 30-second pitch?
 How do you stand out?
 In the most basic way, this is the function of a meta description — to pitch to the searcher why your page is the one that deserves their attention.
-Everyone loves numbered lists, so here are four Ps for writing a great meta description:
+Everyone loves numbered lists, so here are four Ps for writing a great meta description for e-commerce:

 You want to say something in that 30-second elevator ride that’s really going to sweep the investor off his or her feet.
 A meta description works the same way.
 When someone is reading your meta description, he or she wants to be able to get a sense of who you are, what you sell and why your page deserves a click.